Study Permits

 When to apply

-You must be admitted to Âé¶¹ÊÓÆµ and have received your letter of admission from Âé¶¹ÊÓÆµ before you can apply for a study permit.
+You must be admitted to Âé¶¹ÊÓÆµ and have received your Letter of Acceptance (LOA) and the Provincial Attestation Letter (PAL) from Âé¶¹ÊÓÆµ before you can apply for a study permit.

 How to apply